ryrob30/mobile-services.en/help/using/in-app-messaging/messages-manage/view-message-reports.md

 You can view message reports for in-app and push messages.

 1. Click  ![](assets/icon_report.png) in the **[!UICONTROL Report]** column for a message.
-1. (Optional) Create a [Sticky Filter](../../usage/reports-customize/t-sticky-filter.md#task_75B0AD4D58014BB0A5A09FE1B074ECE1) for the report or change the time period by clicking the **[!UICONTROL Calendar]** icon.
+1. (Optional) Create a sticky filter for the report or change the time period by clicking the **[!UICONTROL Calendar]** icon.

+    For more information about creating a sticky filter, see [Sticky Filter](../../usage/reports-customize/t-sticky-filter.md#task_75B0AD4D58014BB0A5A09FE1B074ECE1).

 >[!TIP]
 >
->Depending on the type of message you are viewing, the report might vary
+>Depending on the type of message you are viewing, the report might vary.

 ## In-App Messages {#section_90B79BA58E8141F78538C187EB1BF8C7}